 - Do not discuss the matter with anyone.
 This includes police, school administrators and even your friends and classmates.
 If the charges move forward, anyone you discuss the matter with could be called upon to give a testimony about what you told them and serve as a witness in your case.

 - Contact an attorney.
 Discussing your situation with a student defense attorney is smart and will prepare you for what to expect next in your dealings with the school and your parents.
-During a free consultation, you’ll learn what to say and what not to say during questioning.
+During a consultation, you’ll learn what to say and what not to say during questioning.

 - Don’t wait to see if the violation becomes a large problem.
 Get legal counsel immediately in case the situation becomes serious.
 Dismissal or suspension from your school can have enormous costs and consequences.
 And depending on what you’re being charged with, you could face criminal charges.
 For example, if your school charges you with being at a party that exceeds the number of guests outlined in their COVID-19 safety measures, you can be in trouble with your school.
 But if you’re documented as having engaged in underage drinking, you could also face criminal charges for such an offense.
 Your record could become tainted with a small action and one night of poor judgment.